 I Don't Like Tracking My Spending

-Another reason that people do not budget is that they do not like the hassle of tracking their spending every day and seeing how much they have left.
+This budgeting excuse is fairly common.
+Many people simply do not like the hassle of tracking their spending every day and seeing how much they have left.
 It can be time-consuming and stressful to always have to check on how much you have in each category.

-The envelope method is a great solution for this problem.
-You use cash for the majority of your categories and when the cash is gone, you know you cannot spend anymore.
-For some categories, you may want to divide it out so you still have money at the end of the month for your groceries or gas.
-This method can help you stop blowing your budget at the beginning of the month.
+The envelope method is a great solution to this problem.
+You use cash for the majority of your categories and when the cash is gone, you know you cannot spend any more.
+For some categories, you may want to divide it by week, so you can ensure you still have enough cash to cover necessary expenses (think grocery money or gas) at the end of the month.

 Budgeting Makes Me Feel Bad

 If you do not want to budget because it makes you feel like you do not have enough to do the things you want, then you need to change your situation.
-Paying down your debt and looking for a better paying job can help you do this.
+Paying down your debt and looking for a higher-paying job can help you do this.